zhcmeng/smolagents/docs/source/examples/text_to_sql.md

 print(updated_description)
 ```
-Since this request is a bit harder than the previous one, we’ll switch the llm engine to use the more powerful [Qwen/Qwen2.5-72B-Instruct](https://huggingface.co/Qwen/Qwen2.5-72B-Instruct)!
+Since this request is a bit harder than the previous one, we’ll switch the LLM engine to use the more powerful [Qwen/Qwen2.5-72B-Instruct](https://huggingface.co/Qwen/Qwen2.5-72B-Instruct)!

 ```py
 sql_engine.description = updated_description